Haghrah/PyIT2FLS/README.md

 ### Features coming up in the next version
 - Supporting Generalized Type 2 Fuzzy Sets and Systems.
+- Supporting FCL.
+- Introduction of a GUI for facilitating system design.

 ### Some notes on version 0.8.0
 - Starting initial support of machine learning models based on fuzzy systems.
 Based on optimization for execution time or linguistic interpretability of the results, these models may have different computational efficiencies.